 Each toy comes packaged with a list of pieces.
 We recommend you carefully check every toy and its packaging against the list once you have it home.

-If there is a problem (e.g. missing pieces or incorrect pieces), please contact the toy library and leave a message on the answerphone or email the toy library within 48 hours of hiring the toy.
+If there is a problem (e.g. missing pieces or incorrect pieces), please contact the toy library via email within 48 hours of hiring the toy.
 Leaving a message ensures you are not liable for any incorrect or missing pieces.

 You may chose to keep small pieces from toys in the container rather than giving them to your child.
 This can save the stress of trying to find a small piece just before coming to the toy library!